Side (wife of Orion): Symbolism

 As 'side' is the ancient Greek word for “pomegranate”, some scholars have suggested that the union of Side and Orion is a mythical expression of the ripening of the pomegranates during autumn, the season when the constellation Orion is visible in the night sky.
-The pomegranate fruit was also seen as a symbol of sensuality and fertility, and thus is was connected to Aphrodite, the goddess of love and fertility; it was also used as birth-control.
+The pomegranate fruit was also seen as a symbol of sensuality and fertility, and thus it was connected to Aphrodite, the goddess of love and fertility; it was also used as birth-control.
 Fontenrose on the other hand disagreed that Side's name and pomegranates had anything to do with Orion's myth.

 Karl Kerenyi compared the story of Side to two other Greek myths concerning pomegranates; the story of the goddess Persephone, who was abducted by Hades and taken to the Underworld and forced to stay there for several months a year due to her consuming some pomegranate seeds, and the girl Side, whose blood turned into a pomegranate tree after she killed herself on her mother's grave to avoid being raped by her father Ictinus.
 All three stories share a common theme of a pomegranate-related maiden who dies, either literally or metaphorically, and is led to the Underworld.
 Kerenyi summarized the motif as a woman who has to go down to the Underworld for the benefit of her community.

 According to Hofer and Rose, Side was connected with the town of Sidae in Boeotia, where pomegranate trees were abundant, and the pomegranate symbolises her descent to Hades, as seen in the connection with Persephone.
 Side herself might have been a personification of the tree.

 An ancient Greek colony in the region of Pamphylia (on the southern coast of Asia Minor) was and is still called Side, and coins from that city displayed pomegranate fruits on them.
 Other cities of Asia Minor called Side include one in Caria and another in Pontus.